beerbear4369/design-to-reality-94/memory-bank/progress.md

   - Improved localStorage operations with validation
   - Fixed session ID consistency between components
   - Added better error handling and recovery mechanisms
+- **MAJOR MILESTONE**: Backend Integration Complete!
+  - Implemented RealApiClient for direct backend communication
+  - Created backend service layer with type conversion and error handling
+  - Updated session API service to use real backend with mock fallback
+  - Verified backend connectivity and API endpoints working
+  - Health check functionality implemented and tested
+  - Session creation working with real backend API

 ## In Progress Features
-- REST API integration for backend communication
-  - Implemented session-based API architecture
-  - Created robust error recovery mechanisms
-  - Added proper session lifecycle management
-  - Prepared for integration with real backend services
+- End-to-end audio flow testing with real backend
+  - Audio upload to backend (ready for testing)
+  - AI response generation and retrieval (ready for testing)
+  - Audio playback from backend URLs (ready for testing)

 ## Major Design Decision
 We have decided to switch from WebSocket-based communication to a REST API approach for several key reasons: